-Investment Objective & Policy:

-Performance

-Comparator:

-The investment objective of the Fund is to generate income with the potential for long term (5 years) capital growth.
+Type of Scheme: UCITS scheme Investment Manager: Downing LLP PRN: 936075 Investment Objective & Policy: The investment objective of the Fund is to generate income with the potential for long term (5 years) capital growth.
 The Fund will seek to achieve its objective by investing at least 75% in equities issued by companies based in developed European markets (being member states of the European Union, Norway, Switzerland or the United Kingdom).
-The Fund may also invest in emerging and frontier European markets including Turkey, Russia and Iceland.
+The Fund may also invest in emerging and frontier European markets including Turkey and Iceland.
 The Fund may also invest in government securities, fixed income, closed ended collective investment schemes/vehicles (which may include those managed and/or operated by the ACD and which will provide exposure to various asset classes including equities and bonds), real estate investment trusts, money market instruments, deposits, cash and near cash.
 The Fund will be actively managed.
 Save as noted above, the Fund will not have any particular industry or economic sector focus and as such weightings in these may vary as required.
 The Fund may hold derivatives for Efficient Portfolio Management purposes (including hedging).
 Derivatives: The Fund may hold derivatives for Efficient Portfolio Management purposes (including hedging).
 It is not intended that the use of derivatives for EPM purposes will increase the risk profile of the Fund.

-derivatives for Erivi purposes will increase the risk profile of the rund

-The Fund is not managed to or constrained by a benchmark, and nor does the ACD use a benchmark in order to assess performance.
+Performance Comparator: The Fund is not managed to or constrained by a benchmark, and nor does the ACD use a benchmark in order to assess performance.
 However, many funds sold in the UK are grouped into sectors by the Investment Association (the "IA") (the trade body that represents UK investment managers), to help investors to compare funds with broadly similar characteristics.